 TDI Hinderer Hellfire: The TDI/Hinderer Hell Fire is an impressive knife co-designed by a seasoned police lieutenant.
-This fixed blade knife is 7.25” in overall length with a blade of 3.56”.
-It is manufactured from 1095 Cro-Van steel
+This fixed-blade knife is 7.25” in overall length with a blade of 3.56”.
+It is manufactured from 1095 Cro-Van steel.

 Folding Hunter Knife: The Folding Hunter Knife is a lightweight product with a popular design.
 It is 8.87” in length with a blade of 3.87”.
-This knife is made from stainless steel
+This knife is made from stainless steel.

-EK/Jarosz Boot Knife: The EK/Jarosz Boot knife is made for carrying in your boot, and is manufactured with a 4.25” blade.
+EK/Jarosz Boot Knife: The EK/Jarosz Boot knife is made for carrying in your boot and is manufactured with a 4.25” blade.
 Made from S35VN steel, this is a sturdy yet lightweight knife with a double-edged blade.

-Dozier Folding Spear: The Dozier Folding Spear is an excellent choice, as it weighs just 0.14 lb., and has a blade length of 3”.
+Dozier Folding Spear: The Dozier Folding Spear is an excellent choice, as it weighs just 0.14 lb. and has a blade length of 3”.
 Made from stainless steel, this is a sturdy knife but is also easy to carry around.
 The spear point blade can be attached to a long stick or branch to manufacture a rudimentary spear.

 3. About Cold Steel

-4. Cold Steel Specifications
+4. Cold Steel Specification

 Some of our top picks from Cold Steel include:

 The Finn Wolf: The Finn Wolf is fitted with a Tri-Ad lock for additional safety.
 It has a Japanese AUS 8A stainless steel blade, which is 3.5” in length.
 It weighs in at 3.4 oz. with a thickness of 3mm.
-You can also opt for one of the Broken Skull folding knife series, which has been designed in collaboration with Steve Austin.
+You can also opt for one of the Broken Skull folding knife series, designed in collaboration with Steve Austin.

-The Secret Edge: The innovative Secret Edge is a fixed blade knife that’s known for its superior power when it comes to cutting.
-Made from stainless steel, the blade length is 3.5” and the overall length is 6.5”
+The Secret Edge: The innovative Secret Edge is a fixed-blade knife that’s known for its superior power when it comes to cutting.
+Made from stainless steel, the blade length is 3.5,” and the overall length is 6.5”